Frequently Asked Questions

 Q. How long after I am accepted will it take for me to receive my I-20 paperwork?

-It can take 2 -3 weeks to process your student visa information and issue your I-20.
+It can take 2 -3 weeks to process your student visa information and issue your I-20 after it is processed by Continuing Education and received by the Office of International Students.
 The Office of International Student Services (OISS) will be in contact with you once the process is complete or if they have any questions.

 Q: Will transportation be provided for me to get to RISD from the airport?